MEaSUREs Greenland Ice Mapping Project (GIMP) Digital Elevation Model, Version 1 (NSIDC-0645)

 We recommend using the Geospatial Data Abstraction Library (GDAL) or a GIS to reproject geoTIFF files.

-Data from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) can be accessed directly from our HTTPS file system or through our Application Programming Interface (API).
+All data from the NASA National Snow and Ice Data Center Distributed Active Archive Center (NSIDC DAAC) can be accessed directly from our HTTPS file system, using wget or curl.
+Basic command line instructions are provided in the article below.